-Term Topics Task Details 1 Dance performance with a focus on safe dance practice and performance quality.
-Through the study of dance performance students will develop their communication skills and creativity.
+Term Topics Task Details 1 Dance performance focusing on safe dance practice and performance quality.
+Through the study of dance performance students develop their communication skills and creativity.
 Students will then use critical reflection on their dance practice in their Dance journal.
-Performance of class dance Journal writing in response to classwork Self-assessment and peer assessment 2 Students will continue to work on dance performance.
+Formative classwork on-going assessment; Performance of class dance; focusing on technique and performance quality Journal writing in response to classwork Self-assessment and peer assessment 2 Students will continue to work on dance performance.
 There will be an increase focus on written work and critical reflection through the study of dance appreciation.
 Students will be introduced to Safe Dance Practice applied to Dance Performance.
-In class written exam based on class exercises 3 Students will continue to work on dance performance and dance appreciation.
+Dance Performance and Journal Questions Students will perform their class dance.
+Students will be assessed on their application of Technique and Performance Quality.
+Students will submit journal questions on safe dance practice in relation to their class dance.
+3 Students will continue to work on dance performance and dance appreciation.
 Students will be introduced dance composition fostering critical and creative thinking.
 Students will explore aspects of the elements of dance in response to a range of stimuli in their composition work.
 Students will also learn that dance works of art express ideas and meaning.
-Composition (Practical) task Written Analysis of the compositional process in a journal 4 Dance performance, in increasing complexity, with a focus on safe dance practice and performance quality.
+Formative Jardi Tancat Appreciation Students complete a PEEL paragraph analysing how ONE element of dance communicates the themes present in the work.
+Composition Task (part A) Students compose and perform a movement sequence in response to a given stimulus.
+Students are assessed on their manipulation of the elements of dance to communicate a concept/intent.
+Students submit a written analysis of their compositional process - focusing on their reflection of how they have applied elements of dance and transitions to their choreography.
+4 Dance performance, in increasing complexity, with a focus on safe dance practice and performance quality.
 Through the study of Dance performance students will continue to develop their communication skills and creativity.
 Students will then use critical reflection on their dance practice in their Dance journal.
-Self-assessment, peer assessment and formative assessment through technique classes and journal reflections.
+Composition Task (Part B) Students combine movement sequences (Part A) to create a duo.
+Formative in-class on-going - Self-assessment, peer assessment and formative assessment through technique classes and journal reflections.